-While bobs can be high-maintenance, this particular version is perfect for those who like easy styling.
-"The only thing that makes the French bob different is that it is styled more naturally," Forsythe says, "so when it is blow-dried, the movement is natural."
-The finish is meant to appear rough-dried, not overly styled or straightened, so it works well with curly and wavy hair, too, as you can see in this look by Lisa Velasquez of The Powder Room in Los Angeles.
+While bobs can be high maintenance, this particular version is perfect for those who like easy styling.
+"The only thing that makes the French bob different is that it is styled more naturally," says Forsythe, "so when it is blow-dried, the movement is natural."
+The finish is meant to appear rough-dried, not overly styled or straightened, so it works well with curly and wavy hair, too, as shown by this style worn by digital creator Franny M.

-The one hair product Forsythe suggests investing in is Redken Full Frame 07 All-Over Nourishing Mousse.
+The one hair product Forsythe suggests investing in is a volumizing hair mousse.
 "This is brilliant for a style like the French bob," he says.
 "Apply it to the hair and blow-dry it through using your fingers.
-It's very nourishing, so hair looks like it's always in really good condition."
+It's also very nourishing, so hair looks like it's always in really good condition."

-While the French bob is a style that suits pretty much everyone, it pays to take your personal style into consideration, according to Forsythe.
-"When deciding which length to go for, it's best to have a consultation with your stylist beforehand to decide on which look you'd like to go for," he says, whether it's a full fringe, a more piecey version, or something with layers, like this cut by hairstylist Madeline Heile of Parlour salon in Ohio.
+While the French bob is a style that suits pretty much everyone, it pays to take your face shape into consideration, according to Forsythe.
+"When deciding which length to go for, it's best to have a consultation with your stylist beforehand," Forsythe says.
+"Not just to assess your face shape for the correct length, but to decide on which look you'd like to go for," whether it's a full blunt bang or something more choppy, like this style sported by fashion creator Viv Chen.

 "Overall though, styling it is pretty easy as it's a safe, classic haircut," Forsythe explains.
 And don't be afraid to bring in pictures for inspiration: "This is a good way to start the conversation with your stylist," he says.
 "I always advise my guests to look for particular things that they like in photos, rather than the whole look.
 For example, pick out a color, texture, length, or perhaps a fringe.
 These visual aids really help stylists ensure the client gets the exact look they are hoping for."